How to get there

 - WCs and showers are located on site

-- in the middle of the woods you may discover a piece of sculpture (called 'Disperse').
-This was designed in conjunction with local people and represents the dispersal of seeds.
-As the years pass the sculpture is intended to change and slowly be reclaimed by the natural environment
+- in the middle of the woods you may discover a piece of sculpture called 'Disperse' - this was designed with local people and represents the dispersal of seeds, as the years pass the sculpture is intended to change and slowly be reclaimed by the natural environment

 A pleasing mix of woodland, dune grassland and coast means there's much to attract people to this site.